juliema/aTRAM/README.md

 - `--log-file LOG_FILE`

   - Specifies the full path of the log file (full path).
 The default is to use the DIR and DB arguments to come up with a name like so: `DIR/DB_atram.log`

-- `-t DIR, --temp-dir DIR`

-  - You may save intermediate files for debugging in this directory.
-The directory must be empty.
-This option is useful for understanding exactly what aTRAM is coming up with at each step -- BLAST results, etc. These files are always made but by default not kept and handled as OS temporary files.

 - `-T SECONDS, --timeout SECONDS`